Extended-Krylov-subspace methods for trust-region and norm-regularization subproblems: Detailed numerical experiments

-Here we summarize the results from our numerical experiments that lead to Figure~\ref{figure-times}.
-As we said, we consider the set of 96 unconstrained test problems in the current release (2025-09-09) of the \cutest\ optimization test examples \cite{GoulOrbaToin15:coap} that have 1000 or more variables, evaluate the gradient and Hessian to provide $-b$ and $A$, and for each a pair of radii $\Delta = 1$ and then $0.5$.
-We apply the \galahad\ solvers {\tt TREK} (Algorithm~\ref{algorithm-trek}), {\tt TRS} \cite{GoulRobiThor10:mpc} and {\tt GLTR} \cite{GoulLuciRomaToin99:siopt} in each case; when $\Delta = 0.5$, we use data accumulated from the $\Delta = 1$ case to ``warm start'' the second solve as each solver provides for this.
+{D.\arabic{table}} Here we summarize the results from our numerical experiments that lead to Figure~\ref{figure-times}.
+As we said, we consider the set of 93 unconstrained test problems in the current release (2025-09-09) of the \cutest\ optimization test examples \cite{GoulOrbaToin15:coap} that have 1000 or more variables, evaluate the gradient and Hessian to provide $-b$ and $A$, and for each two sets of radii (a) $\Delta_0 = 10$ and then $\Delta = 1$ and $0.1$, and (b) $\Delta_0 = 1$ and then $0.1$ are used.\footnote{In two exceptional cases, for problems {\tt ARWHEAD} and {\tt EG2}, both $\Delta = 10$ and $1$ give interior solutions, and for these we pick $\Delta_0 = 10$ and then $\Delta = 0.1$ and $0.01$ in (a).}